Dry Penis Skin — Causes, Symptoms, and Treatment

 - Wear soft, supportive cotton underwear that will protect the penis while allowing the skin to breathe.

-- Apply a penis-specific moisturizer (health professionals recommend Man1 Man Oil) that contains ingredients such as Shea butter, which soothes and hydrates; and vitamin E, which locks in moisture and helps to prevent dryness from recurring.
+- Apply a penis-specific moisturizer (health professionals recommend Man1 Man Oil) that contains ingredients such as Shea butter and vitamin E.

-Allergic Reactions — Skin allergies and contact dermatitis (eczema) can cause skin irritation, rash, flaking and dryness that can be difficult to combat.
-Some common culprits that cause adverse skin reactions may include the chemicals found in laundry detergents, soaps, latex, spermicides, deodorants and fragrances.
-Plants such as poison ivy, poison oak, and even ordinary grass can also cause allergic reactions in some men.
+Eczema, also known as dermatitis, is an immune reaction to environmental irritants that can present as rash, flaking, dryness and itching; this condition can be very difficult to combat.
+Some common triggers may include laundry detergents, soaps, latex, spermicides, deodorants and fragrances.
+Plants such as poison ivy, poison oak, and even ordinary grass can also cause eczema breakouts in some men.

 - Use hypoallergenic laundry detergent and fabric softener.

-- Avoid soap, and use a mild cleanser designed for sensitive skin, instead.
+- Avoid soap; use a mild cleanser designed for sensitive skin, instead.
 Baby wash can be a good option for men who are prone to eczema breakouts.

-- Use a soothing moisturizer intended specifically for use on the penile skin; regular body and hand lotions may contain chemicals that can trigger allergic reactions.
+- Use a soothing moisturizer intended specifically for use on the penile skin to relieve the dryness and itching.

 - See a doctor.
 Symptoms of a yeast infection are common to a number of other conditions, so it is important to get a professional diagnosis.

-- Use an over-the-counter antifungal medication such as miconazole; choose the topical form and apply it to the affected area.
+- Use an over-the-counter antifungal medication such as miconazole.

 - Avoid sexual contact; yeast infections are contagious and can be passed from one partner to another.